 For more information on how to write a compelling business plan, please see the guidelines.

-Successful stage 2 teams must ensure that they are available for the full two days during the Boot Camp finals on April 23rd and 24th to attend the seminars, work with their mentor and deliver their final pitch.
+Successful stage 2 teams must ensure that they are available for the full two days during the Boot Camp finals on April 22nd and 23rd to attend the virtual seminars, work with their mentor and deliver their final pitch.

 The organisers will issue a ‘challenge’ to the teams during the course of the Boot Camp.
 Teams will then be given an equal amount of time to address this challenge.
 They will then present their response to the ‘challenge’ to a panel of judges and fellow stage 3 participants.